 Professional Education Training Experience - P.E.T.E.

-Now accepting applicants for Fall 2017.
+Now accepting applicants for Spring 2018.
 Space is limited!

 Thank you for your interest in exploring a health related career.
 The purpose of the P.E.T.E program is to give students well rounded exposure to the many health careers that fall under the expertise of University Health Services (UHS) staff.
 UHS has a full outpatient clinic, pharmacy, health education department, clinic lab, radiology, and dedicated women’s clinic.
 Additionally there are professions that tie into healthcare administration, healthcare information technology, and patient services.